Spotted Lanternfly in Virginia

 If you volunteer to participate this year, you’ll be helping Virginia Cooperative Extension and the Virginia Department of Agriculture and Consumer Services detect and monitor populations of Spotted Lanternfly in Virginia.
 Data collected by participants are used to create maps that delineate Spotted Lanternfly populations.
 When detected, small “hot spots” of Spotted Lanternfly activity can be targeted for treatment if feasible.
 In addition, Virginia Cooperative Extension will be better prepared in directing educational programming for homeowners and businesses in areas where Spotted Lanternfly is found.

-COVID-19 has disrupted our spotted lanternfly activities this year, but we hope to continue the citizen scientist program by placing these presentations online.
-These modules are also available for anyone interested in spotted lanternfly, including how to identify it in all of its life stages, what its life history is, and how to control it.
-While we hope you will join us and participate in the Citizen Scientist Detection Program, participation is not mandatory to access these videos.
+Our Citizen Scientist Detection Program training modules have been updated for 2022 with expanded maps, use of modified Circle traps, and better instructions on how to use the Survey123 Spotted Lanternfly app on your smartphone.
+These modules are available for anyone interested in Spotted Lanternfly, including how to identify it in all of its life stages, what its life history is, and how to control it.
+While we hope you will join us and participate in the 2022 Citizen Scientist Detection Program, participation in the program is not mandatory to access these videos.